-According to a 2017 survey by the Care Quality Commission (CQC), almost four in ten women see the same midwife for all their antenatal check-ups.
+According to a 2018 survey by the Care Quality Commission (CQC), four in ten women see the same midwife for all their antenatal check-ups.

 However, only 15% of the women who responded to the survey said that they had met the midwife who looked after them during the birth before they went into labour or gave birth.

 After coming home with their new baby, just over a quarter of women saw the same midwife for all their postnatal appointments.

 How can I improve my chances of getting to know my midwives?